kakwa/puppet-samba/README.md

 ## Limitations

-For now, this module only works on RedHat/CentOS
+For now, this module only works on RedHat/CentOS, with Sernet packages.

 ## Development